Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 # Known Issues:
 - Most books included here have their names display a bit bugged when in grid view in the blueprint library.
-I don't think I can do anything about it  without changing their names and/or used Rich Text (you'll get my thanks if you can prove me wrong tho)
+I don't think I can do anything about it  without changing their names and/or used Rich Text (reported to devs)